 West from North Berwick is the attractive village of Dirleton in which you find the remains of Dirleton Castle set in its own large gardens and overlooking a large village green.
 At the north end of the village green is the attractive Dirleton Parish Church.

 West of Dirleton is Gullane, home of Gullane Golf Club and of the rather reclusive Muirfield, whose championship course is said to be one of the best golf courses in the world.
-Overlooking the 10th tee at Muirfield is the superb Greywalls Hotel.
-At the western end of Gullane are the ruins of St Andrew's Kirk.
+Overlooking the 10th tee at Muirfield is the superb Greywalls Hotel, while hidden on the shore beyond are the remains of St Patrick's Chapel.
+At the western end of Gullane are the ruins of St Andrew's Kirk, while to its south are the little known ruins of Saltcoats Castle.
 Beyond Gullane is Aberlady and on the coast between the two is Aberlady Bay Nature Reserve.
 Heading south you find the Myreton Motor Museum, one of the oldest in the country, and Chesters Hill Fort.

 Inland and close to the A1 is Haddington, the county town of East Lothian.
 This is a remarkably attractive town built around twin market areas and boasting Scotland's largest parish church, St Mary's.
 On the eastern edge of Haddington is the ruin of St Martin's Kirk, while a mile to its south is the magnificent Lennoxlove House.